 - Be prepared – Cars do break down and traffic jams are a fact of life.
 Keep a supply of snacks, drinks, toys and moisturisers in the car with you.
 There is nothing more frustrating than being stuck in slow-moving traffic and knowing that you could solve a problem with something that is in the boot (aka trunk, for our readers across the pond)!

-- If all else fails – if you can’t stop your child scratching at their eczema in the car ScratchSleeves are a really effective method of minimising the damage without restricting movement.
+- If all else fails – if you can’t stop your child scratching at their eczema in the car, our ScratchSleeves are a really effective method of minimising the damage without restricting movement.
 ScratchSleeves work in two ways – not only does the cardigan design ensure that they stay firmly in place without any fiddly fastenings, but the unique silk-covered mitts isolate the scratching action to minimise the damage.
-The mitts themselves allow full movement so they won’t limit what your child can get up to – our kids have even figured out how to use the iPad while wearing them.
-ScratchSleeves are currently available in sizes from 0-7 years, the 7-8 year size is coming soon.
+The eczema friendly mitts themselves allow full movement so they won’t limit what your child can get up to – our kids have even figured out how to use the iPad while wearing them.
+ScratchSleeves are currently available in sizes from 0-12 years.

 Do you have any top tips for travelling with eczema kids?
 You can share your experience on our Facebook page.